wbcmedia/wbcmedia.github.io/draft.md

 # 8 - Lord Naff and Cicely

+- Cicely appears through curtains on "that's not nearly all..."
-- Lord Naff and Cicely emerge through curtains in darkness
+- Lord Naff appears through curtains on "stand the way you TEASE"
-- As the lights fade up Cicely is looking angry with her back to Lord Naff
+- Cicely is looking angry with her back to Lord Naff
-- He's pacing slight, looking awkward, trying to think how to play the situation
+- He's looking awkward, trying to think how to play the situation

 **_Lord Naff_** : How have you been?